Inverse problem for parameters identification in a modified SIRD epidemic model using ensemble neural networks: Abstract

 \section{Abstract}

-In this paper, we propose an analysis of Covid19 evolution and prediction on Romania combined with the mathematical model of SIRD, an extension of the classical model SIR, which includes the deceased as a separate category.
-The reason is that, because we can not fully trust the reported numbers of infected or recovered people, we base our analysis on the more reliable number of deceased people.
-In addition, one of the parameters of our model includes the proportion of infected and tested versus infected.
+In this paper, we propose a parameter identification methodology of the SIRD model, an extension of the classical SIR model, that considers the deceased as a separate category.
+In addition, our model includes one parameter which is the ratio between the real total number of infected and the number of infected that were documented in the official statistics.

-Since there are many factors which have an impact on the evolution of the pandemic, we decide to treat the estimation and the prediction based on the previous 7 days of data, particularly important here being the number of deceased.
+Due to many factors, like governmental decisions, several variants circulating, opening and closing of schools, the typical assumption that the parameters of the model stay constant for long periods of time is not realistic.
+Thus our objective is to create a method which works for short periods of time.
+In this scope, we approach the estimation relying on the previous 7 days of data and then use the identified parameters to make predictions.

-We perform the estimation and prediction using neural networks in two steps.
-Firstly, by simulating data with our model, we train several neural networks which learn the parameters of the model.
-Secondly, we use an ensemble of ten of these neural networks to forecast the parameters from the real data of Covid19 in Romania.
+To perform the estimation of the parameters we propose the average of an ensemble of neural networks.
+Each neural network is constructed based on a database built by solving the SIRD for 7 days, with random parameters.
+In this way, the networks learn the parameters from the solution of the SIRD model.

+Lastly we use the ensemble to get estimates of the parameters from the real data of Covid19 in Romania and then we illustrate the predictions for different periods of time, from 10 up to 45 days, for the number of deaths.
+The main goal was to apply this approach on the analysis of COVID-19 evolution in Romania, but this was also exemplified on other countries like Hungary, Czech Republic and Poland with similar results.

-Many of these results are backed up by a theorem which guarantees that we can recover the parameters from the reported data.
+The results are backed by a theorem which guarantees that we can recover the parameters of the model from the reported data.
+We believe this methodology can be used as a general tool for dealing with short term predictions of infectious diseases or in other compartmental models.